After-Shock/Cloudbox-wiki/Nativefier.md

-The following will guide you through setting up Nativefier on your PC:
+The following steps will guide you through setting up Nativefier on your PC:

 ## 1. Setup Nativefier